Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [ ] Security Envelope
 - [ ] Email Review

 #### Q28.
-You need to reduce the resolution of image content in an existing PDF, while controlling the look of the images.
+You need to reduce the resolution of image content in an existing PDF while controlling the look of the images.
 Which option allows you to change the resolution of image content with options?

 - [ ] Press-ready PDF
 - [ ] Optimized PDF